 A variety of businesses can benefit from virtual terminal credit card processing, especially those that do business over the phone and internet.
 Industries where virtual terminal credit card processing is most used include:

-Although virtual terminal credit card processing may not cost you much upfront (if anything), you’ll pay fees per transaction.
-Similar to POS credit card processing fees, your total fee (or effective rate) comes from the following fees:
+Although virtual terminal credit card processing may not cost you much upfront (if anything), you’ll pay a per-transaction fee.
+Your total fee (or effective rate) comes from the following fees:

-The fees for virtual terminal credit card processing may not even end there.
-As noted before, you may pay a monthly fee.
-Many MSPs have complex multi-tiered plans, so you may also have to pay surcharges.
+However, the fees for virtual terminal credit card processing may not even end there, as there may be hidden additional fees.
+You may pay a monthly fee.
+Many MSPs have complex multi-tiered pricing that is heavily influenced by your transaction volume, so you may also have to pay surcharges if you do not have enough transactions each month.

 On top of all that, you may have to pay fees even if the sale is voided or refunded.
-Ask your MSP to waive voided transaction fees and at least part of the fees for refunded transactions.
-Because you don’t want to pay fees without getting any revenue!
+Ask your credit card processing company to waive voided transaction fees and chargebacks.
+Otherwise, you’re paying fees without actually receiving any revenue.

 |MSP||Average Virtual Terminal Credit Card Processing Fees|